The complete guide to customer loyalty in eCommerce

 Retained customers are happy to buy from you repeatedly, until a competitor offers them a better deal or a more effortless eCommerce experience.
 They may recommend you to a friend, but their enthusiasm for your brand only goes as far as your ability to meet an immediate need.

 Loyal customers do more than buy from you repeatedly.
 They routinely recommend you to others and are likely to forgive you for the occasional mishap.
+Ready to find out how to build customer loyalty?

 1. Make customer service a priority